imagineLife/human-effort/ux-workflow.md

 - annotations are present where appropriate, highlighting user choices, navigational efforts, and elements
 - choices about the application are made and agreed upon: navigation, layouts, user-flow expectations, etc.

-## Craft Detailed Designs
+## Craft Static Designs

-Once wireframes are collected, and the use-cases of users is clear, fully-integrated designs are ready for design efforts.
+Once wireframes are collected, and the use-cases of users is clear, static designs are ready for design efforts.
 Design-system elements replace wireframed concepts.
 Detailed styles are introduced to the designs. - **In a heavily data-driven application,** varying element states are clear and annotated.
+These can include loading states, empty states, few elements, many elements, data-driven element sizes...

+### Artifacts && Success

+- App-Like Designs are complete
+- Annotations are present, represeting user choices throughout the user stories
+- **In a heavily data-driven application,** special annotations and variable element states are clear, accomodating all data-driven varieties of displayed elements